 Investigations

 The median interval between initial assessment and LP was 4.8 hours (IQR 2.1-14.5, n=219).
-Excluding cases where CSF processing time was a proxy for LP time, this delay was 3.3 hours (IQR 2.0-9.7).
+Excluding cases where CSF processing time was a proxy for LP time, this interval was 3.3 hours (IQR 2.0-9.7).
 There were 83/388 children who were recorded as having an LP intentionally postponed (Table 1), the majority (57/83, 69%) for contraindications specified by UK guidelines.[13]
-Median time to LP for children who did not have their LP intentionally delayed was 3.0 hours (IQR 1.9-6.5 hours).
+Median time to LP for children who did not have their LP intentionally deferred was 3.0 hours (IQR 1.9-6.5 hours).

-Table 1: Reasons given for intentionally delaying lumbar puncture
+Table: Reasons given for intentionally deferring lumbar puncture